 There are people over age 18 in Lesotho.

-Lesotho is just 30,000 square kilometers in space and has an estimated population of 2.06 million.
+Lesotho, officially the Kingdom of Lesotho, is a small landlocked country surrounded by South Africa.
 This compares to the 2004 census population of 2.03 million.
 Lesotho has a population density of 68 people per square kilometer (162/sq mi), or 138th in the world.
 Population density is lowest in the highlands.
 The capital and largest city is Maseru,

 About 99.7% of Lesotho's population identifies as Basotho, a Bantu-speaking people.
 There are several subgroups of the Basotho, including the Batloung (Tlou), Bakuena (Kuena), Baphuthi (Phuti), Bataung (Tau), Batsoeneng (Tsoene), Matebele and Bafokeng.
 The main language is Sesotho, although English is the other official language.